YarboJanks/buffered.io/source/_posts/2010-09-12-webmachine-erlydtl-and-riak-part-2.markdown

   server Riak1 127.0.0.1:8081 check
   server Riak2 127.0.0.1:8082 check
   server Riak3 127.0.0.1:8083 check
+  server Riak4 127.0.0.1:8084 check
 {% endcodeblock %}

-In the configuration above the `backend riaks` section has three server nodes.
+In the configuration above the `backend riaks` section has four server nodes.
 Each one of them has the `check` option specified.
 This enables health-checking on the same address and port that the server instance is bound to.
 If you decided that you didn't want to do health-checking in this manner you easily enable health-checking over HTTP, as Riak has a built-in URI which can be used to validate the state of the node.
 Change the `backend riaks` section in the configuration to look like this:
 {% codeblock lang:bash %}
-# Here is the magic bit which load balances across
-# our three instances of riak which are clustered
-# together
-backend riaks
-  # again, make sure we specify tcp instead of
-  # the default http mode
-  mode tcp
-  # use a standard round robin approach for load
-  # balancing
-  balance roundrobin
+  ... snip ...

   # enable HTTP health checking using the GET method
   # on the URI "/ping".
 This URI is part of Riak and
   # can be used to determine if the node is up.